 - 17.12.1.1 Stator windings of a.c. motors and interpole, mainpole and compensation windings of d.c. motors of electric machines with a capacity above 500 kW, shall be provided with temperature sensors. - 17.12.1.2 Regarding the design and lubrication of electric propulsion motor bearings, the requirements of 17.7.2 shall be met. - 17.12.2 Electric propulsion motors cooling. - 17.12.2.1 The cooling system shall ensure sufficient cooling under all load and speed conditions. - 17.12.2.2 Electric propulsion motors shall be fitted with built-in temperature sensors which shall give an alarm signal with the excess of a permissible temperature. - 17.12.2.3 For machines with a closed circuit cooling system and a heat exchanger, the flow of primary and secondary coolants shall be monitored. - 17.12.2.4 Provision shall be made to alarm leakage.
 The heat exchanger shall be installed so that water leakages and condensed moisture are kept away from the windings. - 17.12.2.5 If the cooling system of the propulsion motor fails, the emergency operation mode to ensure ship's manoeuvring under heavy navigating conditions shall be provided.
-Interventions by an operator for opening of emergency air flaps are permitted. - 17.12.2.6 Air-cooled electric propulsion motors shall be fitted with air intake filters and two forced-air fans, each having a capacity sufficient for normal operation of the electric motor.
+Interventions by an operator for opening of emergency air flaps are permitted. - 17.12.2.6 Air-cooled electric propulsion motors shall be fitted with air intake filters and at least two forced draught fans (groups of fans), ensuring emergency operation required in 17.12.2.5 in case of failure of either fan.
+For electric propulsion plant with one electric propulsion motor, supply of each electric drive of forced draught fans from different switchboards or from different sections of the main switchboard shall be provided.
+Where several electric propulsion motors are installed in the electric propulsion plant, electric drives of fans (group of fans) of any separate electric propulsion motor may be supplied from one switchboard or from one section of the main switchboard.
+At that, electric drives of fans (groups of fans) of different electric propulsion motors shall be supplied from different switchboards of from different sections of the main switchboard.
 A visual signal indicating fans operation and an alarm on their shutdown shall be provided. - 17.12.2.7 A liquid cooling system for multi-armature machines shall be independent for each armature.